Cat behavior: Social learning

 Cats are observational learners.
 This type of learning emerges early in a cat's life, and has been shown in many laboratory studies.
 Young kittens learn to hunt from their mothers by observing their techniques when catching prey.
-The mother ensures their kittens learn hunting techniques by first bringing dead prey to the litter, then live prey.
-With the live prey, she demonstrates the techniques required for successful capture to her kittens by bringing the live prey to the litter for the kittens to catch themselves.
-Prey-catching behaviour of kittens improves over time when mothers are present over when they are not.
+The mother ensures that her kittens learn hunting techniques by first bringing dead prey to the litter, then live prey.
+She demonstrates the techniques required for successful capture to her kittens by bringing live prey to the litter for the kittens to catch themselves.
+Prey-catching behavior of kittens improves over time when mothers are present.

-Observational learning for cats can be described in terms of the drive to complete the behaviour, the cue that initiates the behaviour, the response to the cue, and the reward for completing the behaviour.
-This is shown above when cats learn predatory behaviour from their mothers.
+Observational learning for cats can be described in terms of the drive to complete the behavior, the cue that initiates the behavior, the response to the cue, and the reward for completing the behavior.
+This is shown when cats learn predatory behavior from their mothers.
 The drive is hunger, the cue is the prey, the response is to catch the prey, and the reward is to relieve the hunger sensation.

 Kittens also show observational learning when they are socializing with humans.
-They are more likely to initiate socialization with humans when their mothers are exhibiting non-aggressive and non-defensive behaviours.
+They are more likely to initiate socialization with humans when their mothers are exhibiting non-aggressive and non-defensive behaviors.
 Even though mothers spend most time with their kittens, male cats play an important role by breaking up fights among litter mates.

-Observational learning is not limited to kitten-hood, it can also be observed during adulthood.
+Observational learning is not limited to kittens.
+It can also be observed during adulthood.
 Studies have been done with adult cats performing a task, such as pressing a lever after a visual cue.
-Adult cats that see others performing a task learn to perform the same task faster than those who did not witness another cat.
+Adult cats that see others performing a task learn to perform the same task faster than those who did not witness another cat performing it.

 Socialization between cats

-When strange cats meet, ideally they would cautiously allow the strange cat to smell its hindquarters, but this does not happen very often.
+When strange cats meet, they ideally cautiously allow each other to smell their hindquarters, but this does not happen very often.
 Usually when strange cats meet, one cat makes a sudden movement that puts the other cat into a defensive mode.
-The cat will then draw in on itself and prepare to attack if needed.
-If an attack were to happen the subordinate cat will usually run away, but this does not happen all the time and it could lead to a tomcat duel.
-Dominance is also seen as an underlying factor for how conspecifics interact with each other.
+The subordinate cat will then draw in on itself and prepare to attack if needed.
+If an attack happens, the subordinate cat will usually run away, but this does not happen all the time and it could lead to a tomcat duel.
+Dominance is also seen as an underlying factor for how conspecifics – members of the same species – interact with each other.